-If a new engine isn’t in the cards, repairing your existing engine or purchasing a rebuilt engine can be a reasonable alternative.
-Here are some thoughts to consider based on my experience as an outboard technician.
+Whether it’s a kicker or a big V-6 engine, you’ll eventually be faced with replacing your tired outboard engine.
+If a new engine isn’t in the cards, repairing your existing engine or purchasing a rebuilt outboard motor can be a reasonable alternative.
+Here are some important considerations based on my experience as an outboard technician.

-Oil injection (allows for much easier fueling, and it pollutes far less than pre-mixing gas and oil for two-stroke outboards).
+Oil injection (allows for much easier fueling, and it pollutes far less than pre-mixing gas and oil for two-stroke outboards)

-Primer starting, versus chokes (an electric primer shoots fuel into the carburetors, making cold starts quicker and easier).
+Primer starting, versus chokes (an electric primer shoots fuel into the carburetors, making cold starts quicker and easier)

-Electronic fuel injection (First appearing in the early 1980s on Mercury’s high-performance engines, EFI makes outboards motors easier to start, and in the case of two-strokes, it’s less smoky; better on fuel; and better than a carbureted engine when it comes to pollution).
+Electronic fuel injection (First appearing in the early 1980s on Mercury’s high-performance engines, EFI makes outboards motors easier to start, and in the case of two-strokes, it’s less smoky; better on fuel; and better than a carbureted engine when it comes to pollution)

 Engines built after 2000 are typically four-strokes (Honda, Mercury, Suzuki and Yamaha) or direct-injected (DFI) two-strokes (Evinrude, Mercury, Tohatsu and Yamaha).
-They’re more expensive to buy than their older brethren, and they cost more to rebuild because they’re more complicated.
+They’re more expensive to buy than their older brethren, and they have a higher cost when rebuilding an outboard motor because they’re more complicated.
 But the running quality and ease of operation are unparalleled compared to older, traditional carbureted two-stroke engines.

-Burn between 35 and 50 percent less fuel than their older carbureted brothers.
+Burn between 35 and 50 percent less fuel than their older carbureted brothers

-Reduce emissions by as much as 50 percent.
+Reduce emissions by as much as 50 percent

-It helps to take a look at how much a rebuilt engine costs compared to simply repairing or rebuilding what you have.
+Look at how much a rebuilt engine costs compared to simply repairing or rebuilding what you have.

-A typical rebuilt midsize outboard motor from the 1980s to 2000 between 90 to 115 hp will cost at least $3,500 if purchased from a discount dealer; it will likely cost around $4,500 if purchased from a local full-service dealer.
+A typical rebuilt midsize outboard motor from the 1980s to 2000 between 90 to 115 horsepower will cost at least $3,500 if purchased from a discount dealer; it will likely cost around $4,500 if purchased from a local full-service dealer.
 Rebuilding your engine will cost around $2,500.
 That difference of $1,000 to $2,000 will buy a lot of gas, so consider carefully.

-The same-size engine in a newer four-stroke or DFI two-stroke model will add at least a $1,500 premium, so those 90 to 115 hp models could now run upward of $6,000.
+The same-size engine in a newer four-stroke or DFI two-stroke model will add at least a $1,500 premium, so those 90 to 115 horsepower models could now run upward of $6,000.
 If you’re concerned about reducing emissions and pollution, and you desire better fuel mileage and running quality, a newer (post-2000) DFI two-stroke or four-stroke engine might be for you.

 The right answer depends on a number of factors.
 For one, your budget might not permit buying a rebuilt outboard motor.
 In that case, rebuilding what you have could be your only course.